lillallol/temp/README.md

 ## A list of projects that implement the proposal.

+This list can be expanded with your project.
+Just post them in the #1 issue of this repository.

 1. [es-test](TODO) - testing library (work in progress)
 1. [@lillallol/outline-pdf](TODO) - add outline pdf (work in progress)
 1. [@lillallol/dic](TODO) - dependency injection library (work in progress)